brooksphilip/driving_freedom/README.md

 ## Conclusion

-The "right toolbox" strategy is the perfect toolbox.
-Having just the right amount of tools reduces cognitive load and empowers your team.
-Plus the right tools make jobs easier.
+Adopting the "right toolbox" strategy is a fantastic way to provide that thin abstraction layer to empower your teams to migrate and manage any cloud or on premise environment.

 ![small toolbox](img/toolbox.jpg)

-Does Rancher and it's stack help flatten the curve?
-Being able to provide a some abstraction from the cloud provider will increase choice and freedom.
+Does [Rancher](https://www.rancher.com/products/rancher) and it's stack help flatten the curve?
+We think it does.
+Please feel free to reach out to learn more about the [Rancher](https://www.rancher.com/products/rancher) and the other products.

 ## Disclaimer